Companies that use 6Sense

 A salesperson should understand that 6Sense customers are selling complex, considered purchases with long sales cycles and multiple stakeholders.
 These companies need account-based marketing capabilities because they're targeting specific enterprise accounts, not broad consumer audiences.
 They have mature enough marketing and sales operations to leverage intent data and predictive analytics.
 Their average deal sizes justify the investment in advanced buyer intelligence, and they're likely managing hundreds or thousands of target accounts simultaneously.

-Based on an analysis of job postings that mention 6Sense
+Source: Analysis of 100 job postings that mention 6Sense

 Job titles that mention 6Sense